henriqueffc/archpost-installation/config-finais.md

 ### 14 - Extensões do GNOME

-Configure as extensões instaladas no GNOME (backup do App Icons Taskbar está no Dropbox e a imagem svg do Arch usada na Just Perfection está na pasta `~/Imagens/Logo`
+Configure as extensões instaladas no GNOME (backup do App Icons Taskbar está no Dropbox)
 <br><br>

 ### 15 - Firefox